What equipment do you need to go trekking in Nepal?

 - Baby wipes

-- Tissue paper, small handy pack will do for emergency toilet breaks
+- Tissue paper though a handy pack will do for emergency toilet breaks

 - Small trekking map

 - Day Pack (1) used to pack all the above into.
-Make sure it's strong, with lots of pockets and one or two small preventative locks.
+Make sure it's strong with lots of pockets and one or two small preventative locks.
+A 35-40 liter bag is usually large enough

 - Camera/Video, batteries, charger and memory cards.
 If using AA batteries, try to get a fast 15 minute charger.
 Don't forget a socket adapter for your plugs!